-XPE Import: Project, Confidence Level and Date
+XPE Import: Project, Confidence Level, and Date

-When you import .xpe file generated by Vivado in UltraScale+ XPE, it will contain the following information about the Vivado design:
+When you import xpe file generated by Vivado in UltraScale+ XPE, it will contain the following information about the Vivado design:

-- 1. Project: This field will list the following information: - a.
-Top level design name of the Vivado project. - b.
-Vivado version for which design is implemented. - 2.
-Confidence level: This field will contain following information:

-- a.
-Confidence about the accuracy of power report.
-It will be Medium for the vector-less power estimation and High for the SAIF based power estimation. - b.
-Design state which will be either Synthesized or Implemented.
-This is the state of design on which the power report was generated. - 3.
-Last updated: Displays the date of report power generation in Vivado.
+- Project: This field will list the following information: - Top level design name of the Vivado project. - Vivado version for which design is implemented. - Confidence level: This field will contain following information: - Confidence about the accuracy of power report.
+It will be Medium for the vector-less power estimation and High for the SAIF based power estimation. - Design state which will be either Synthesized or Implemented.
+This is the state of design on which the power report was generated. - Last updated: Displays the date of report power generation in Vivado.

-Figure 4-3 from XPE shows the above import information.
+The following figure XPE shows the above import information.